JaySebagh/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a JavaScript library used for making user interfaces.
+It helps developers make UIs painlessly and easy to do.
+React allows you to work with changing data by using reusable components.
+Components are core to React, they are JavaScript classes/function that can take in props/properties and return a React element, which is a section of the UI.

 - [ ] What does it mean to _think_ in react?

+Thinking in React is how you approach a project in React.
+Jumping right in and building an application can be overwhelming.
+Start by making a mock design of your project, then break the UI into a component Hierarchy.
+You can use photoshop/paint to draw sections/sub-sections on your mock up.
+Next you can start building the backbone (functionality) of your project in React.
+After that you can start styling your work.

 - [ ] Describe state.

+By default components are stateless.
+State allows a component to come alive.
+Essentially state allows components to render information to create or update information.

 - [ ] Describe props.

+Props or Properties is what is passed into components similar to how arguments get passed into functions.

 ## Project Set Up